aweymo-ui/cals_intro/content/6_additional.md

 When searching the library catalog, you can filter the results by `Government Documents` under `Resource Type`.
 These documents are located on the library basement.
 You can click [this link](https://www.lib.uidaho.edu/find/govdocs/){:target="_blank" rel="noopener"} or email <a href = "mailto: rattebur@uidaho.edu">Rami Attebury</a> to learn more about how to access government documents.

 You can use Google to search for government documents as well.
 Add `site:gov` at the end of your keyword search terms will yield results from government webpages.
-For instance, if your topic is on **Contribution of dairy industry to greenhouse gases**, you can search for *dairy AND "greenhouse gas" site:gov*.
+For instance, if your topic is on **Mediterranean Diet and Cognition**, you can search for [site:.gov "Mediterranean" "Diet" AND "Cognition"](https://www.google.com/search?q=site%3A.gov+%22Mediterranean%22+%22Diet%22+AND+%22Cognition%22&rlz=1C5GCCM_en&oq=site%3A.gov+%22Mediterranean%22+%22Diet%22+AND+%22Cognition%22&gs_lcrp=EgZjaHJvbWUyBggAEEUYOTIGCAEQRRg60gEJMjk3MzZqMGo3qAIIsAIB8QVgXTlyu2C9ufEFYF05crtgvbk&sourceid=chrome&ie=UTF-8).

 <br>